ConorCorp/ConorCorp.github.io/content/posts/website-in-10-minutes-for-programmers/index.md

 [^2]: Like me!

+---
-# Part 1: Let’s make your website.
+# Part 1: Let’s make your website

 This is basically my curated summary on the [Hugo Quick Start](https://gohugo.io/getting-started/quick-start/) paired with the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.